sharetribe/flex-docs/src/docs/concepts-payments/provider-onboarding-and-identity-verification/index.md

 If the current user's _stripeConnected_ flag is false, the current user does not have a Stripe account, and you need to create a new Stripe Connect account for the user.
+You will need to create the Stripe Connect account through the Marketplace API, and it is not possible to associate an existing Stripe Connect account with a Sharetribe user account.

 If you collect bank account information in the client, [create a Stripe bank account token](https://docs.stripe.com/api/tokens/create_bank_account)